Pray4DaGang

 "Pray4DaGang" (stylized in all lowercase) is a song by American rapper ASAP Rocky, featuring Kenyan-American rapper KayCyy.
 It was released exclusively on Apple Music on July 4, 2025, and the following day on all music streaming services.
 A music video was released for the song but was privated soon after.
-Produced by James Blake, Khushi and Dominic Maker, it serves as the fourth single from Rocky's upcoming fourth studio album Don't Be Dumb.
+Produced by James Blake, Khushi and Dominic Maker, it served as the intended fourth single from Rocky's upcoming fourth studio album Don't Be Dumb; however, the song was not included on the final album.

 Background and release

 Rocky premiered the song, along with other unreleased snippets from Don't Be Dumb, during his AWGE's Paris Fashion Week show.
 "Pray4DaGang" was released as a 24-hour exclusive on Apple Music on July 4, 2025, and on other streaming platforms the following day, on July 5, 2025.

 Composition

 "Pray4DaGang" opens with "heavenly harmonies and military-style drums".
 KayCyy's verses reflect on the emotional strain of pursuing career at the cost of personal relationships.
 The chorus is led by ASAP Rocky, who delivers emotionally charged lyrics addressing themes of fame, personal sacrifice, and isolation.
 Toward the end, the vocals are layered with sound effects resembling bombs dropping, culminating with the lyrics: "pray for the world".